xarray-contrib/xarray.dev/src/posts/cupy-tutorial/index.md

 ## Acknowledgments

 A special thanks to the Xarray, CuPy, and Pangeo communities for making this integration possible.
 Collaborations like these are a testament to the power of open-source and community-driven development. 💪
+Much thanks to the [NVIDIA RAPIDS team](https://developer.nvidia.com/rapids) (specifically Jacob Tomlinson, John Kirkham) for initiating the `cupy-xarray` project and guiding us along the way.
 This work was partly funded by NSF Earthcube award ["Jupyter Meets the Earth" (1928374)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1928374); and NASA's Open Source Tools, Frameworks, and Libraries award "Enhancing analysis of NASA data with the open-source Python Xarray Library" (80NSSC22K0345).

 ## Appendix I: Installation Instructions